lukas-reineke/indent-blankline.nvim/README.md

 This plugin requires Neovim 0.5 or higher.
 It makes use of Neovim only features so it will not work in Vim.
+There is a legacy version of the plugin that supports Neovim 0.4 under the branch `version-1`

 ## Settings